Save the planet

 Help the environment and Save the Planet by Recycling

-Obviously the first priority is to start helping the environment where you live.
+Obviously the first priority is to start helping the environment where you live and encourage your friends, family and neighbors to join in to make a difference.

 For information on what to do, try checking out your local library or town hall; they will generally be able to give you pamphlets and leaflets with all the relevant information you need.